 XDR: The missing piece of the security puzzle

-Organizations are dealing with adversaries that are well coordinated and their success rate has been growing over the years.
+Organisations are dealing with adversaries that are well coordinated and their success rate has been growing over the years.
 Weaknesses in an enterprise’s security strategy and infrastructure coupled with a growing attack surface also lend a hand to making attacks more successful.

 Namely, existing security infrastructure tends to be siloed across their network.
 Lack of integration and collaboration between independent security solutions causes too many alerts without context, overwhelming security teams and diminishing their visibility across the entire attack surface.

 This integration allows security teams to identify and correlate attacks that are happening in different areas of the network to deliver information about an ongoing attack.
-Correlated data leads to less, but highly actionable alerts, reducing the time it takes an organization to respond and remediate an ongoing attack.
+Correlated data leads to less, but highly actionable alerts, reducing the time it takes an organisation to respond and remediate an ongoing attack.

 Leveraging the Forrester New Wave™ evaluation

 We invite you to read The Forrester XDR evaluation to make an informed decision when choosing a unified cybersecurity platform to protect your digital attack surface.

 Trend Micro was evaluated against 10 criteria alongside the most significant XDR providers including Microsoft, McAfee, and Crowdstrike.
 The evaluation also provides customer references for more insight beyond the analyst evaluations.

 You can also learn more about our strong endpoint protection capabilities in The Forrester Wave™: Endpoint Detection and Response (EDR), Q2 2022.
 Trend Micro was one of three vendors to be named a Leader, receiving a five out of five score in investigation capabilities, ATT&CK alignment, extended capabilities, innovation roadmap, and five other criteria.